liudf0716/apfree-wifidog/README.md

 It has some awesome features:

-* *Compatible with original wifodog protocol*.
+* *Compatible with original wifidog protocol*.
 You can seamless migration Apfree WiFidog to connect your auth server if you runned traditional wifidog.

 * *HTTPS support*.
 Not only `HTTP`, Apfree WiFiDog can capture `HTTPS` URL request.
 It's a big deference between traditional WiFiDog.